 As for the tech specs, the Loop Pointer is 122 mm x 30.5 mm (4.8” x 1.2”) and 4.9 oz, with a frequency of 2.4 GHz (2401 MHz to 2482 MHz) and a range of up to 10 m (33').
 Hillcrest describes the Loop Pointer as a “mouse for your TV.”
 It “works on your TV when you use the TV as the monitor for a PC or Mac.”
 Lacking this set-up, I tested the Loop Pointer as a standard PC mouse and a PS3 remote.

 The plug and play functionality is simple—connect the USB RF transceiver, put batteries in the Loop Pointer, turn it on, and you’re good to go.
 At first, navigating the Web feels odd without a tethered mouse.
 But you get used to it quickly.
 The Loop Pointer also serves as a makeshift PS3 DVD remote.
 Navigating through the PS3’s menus is a breeze.
 While playing a movie, flicking the Loop Pointer left or right will rewind or fast-forward, respectively.
-But because of the Pointer's high sensitivity, it’s prudent to lock the device during playback.
+But the Loop Pointer is so sensitive that this is hard to control.
+It’s better simply to lock the device during playback.

 I would highly recommend the Loop Pointer.
 And at $99, it’s a steal.
 You’ll never look at your mouse the same way again.